-#10.
+#10 and 18.
 The term 'well proportioned' is subjective in nature and needs to be removed for clarity.

-- Shade and shadow detail is achieved by the requirement to utilize different materials on the elevation that provide relief in the plane depth and create shadow lines. - -See attachment 12-A Window Trim for example of how this criteria is addressed. - The terms: relief, detail, and variation address what the second part of the design criteria is indicating and should be removed to eliminate confusion and redundancy. - Overall window proportions are address in a separate criteria (see amendment #11).
+Shade and shadow detail is achieved by the requirement to utilize different materials on the elevation that provide relief in the plane depth and create shadow lines.
+See attachment 12-A of Attachment 2 Window Trim for example of how this criteria is addressed.

+- The terms: relief, detail, and variation address what the second part of the design criteria is indicating and should be removed to eliminate confusion and redundancy. - Overall window proportions are address in a separate criteria (see amendment #11).

-See Attachment 10-A for an example of shade and shadow achieved in existing site
+See Attachment 10-A of Attachment 2 for an example of shade and shadow achieved in existing site

-Staff Response: The term "well proportioned" is used in OMC 18.05A.225 and the term is defined in a guideline that calls for the use of vertically proportioned windows.
+Staff Response: The DRB recommends retaining this language.
+The term "well proportioned" is used in OMC 18.05A.225 and the term is defined in a guideline that calls for the use of vertically proportioned windows.
 This is consistent with the requirement for the master plan that requires vertically proportioned windows.
-Staff recommends retaining this term.

-#11.
-See support graphic Attachment 11-A & 11-B. This provides greater flexibility and still maintains design intent of the above criteria.
+#11 and 19.
+See support graphic Attachment 11-A & 11-B of Attachment 2.
+This provides greater flexibility and still maintains design intent of the above criteria.